Chapter 38 A NEW DIRECTION

 We agreed there were too many people in the world, too many of them were greedy consumers, expecting, demanding miracles from medicine and government, encouraged by "advances" in science.
 Man was the only animal which reproduced in uncontrolled numbers, had inexhaustible selfishness, supported dependent members and was often degrading his habitat.
 Most families were smaller but houses were bigger.
 It was communal suicide.
 Our charity donations went more to "Save the Bush" than "Save the Children".
 And we reduced our meat consumption, for a healthier diet and realising that it costs more to the environment to produce.
 I had no problem about people having great wealth so long as it was well-spent and created employment which was not destructive.

 A lot of well-meaning effort was spent counter-productively.
 It did not solve anything, often created a greater problem.
 Feeding starving people in a drought-prone country led to greater population and when the next drought came, to a heavier population pressure and even more devastation.
 Certainly Australia could not and should not try to solve the world's population problems.
 When Don Chipp started the Democrats, Ian and I attended a meeting and I thought I had found a political party I could support.
 A similar story with the Greens.
 We even joined.
 Although they were unsuccessful in saving Lake Peddar, the Australian Heritage Commission formed as a result.
 Ten years later there was an even bigger move to save the Franklin and Gordon Rivers.
 The naturalist David Bellamy was involved, it was on colour television and the battle was won.
-Both Peter and Jacqueline were arrested alongside other protesters on the Franklin River.
-Ian offered to pay their fines for "trespassing" as his contribution towards the conservation of the area.
 Then The Greens began to promote issues we did not agree with and the old problems raised their ugly heads.

 On retirement, by pooling our resources, Ian and I built, debt-free, a simple but comfortable house together on a few bush acres in the country using passive solar principles, with a solar water heater and a rainwater tank.
 It was in both our names.
 We developed a chemical-free garden, grew vegetables and fruit trees and native plants to bring native birds.
 Having time, we became involved in the local museum, (he did carpentry work and general maintenance), the Australian Plant Society, U3A courses and genealogy which offered other challenges and lots of social activities which often included dancing.
 I even learnt to sleep better.
 We did not imagine we could solve the world's problems, but knew we could set an example by the way we lived and that we had contributed more to society than we took.
 This gave a meaning to our lives.
 We did not need religion or material goods for happiness.
 We had gained the serenity to accept what we could not change.
 We worked to leave our little piece of the earth in better shape than when we bought it and were prepared to take responsibility for our own health and welfare (within genetic and other limits) and not blame others for our mistakes or omissions.